filippomassarelli/docker-mini-seedrs/README.md

 ### Test

-Our APIs have been developed following a behavior-driven development (BDD) using [RSpec](https://rspec.info/).
+Our APIs have been developed following a behavior-driven development (BDD) approach using [RSpec](https://rspec.info/).

 Refer to [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) the expected output of running `rspec`.